 concat() method on Mozilla, we'll actually discover that there are two different

-We are familiar with strings and we will begin learning about arrays in the next lesson.
+While we are already familiar with strings, we haven't learned about arrays yet.
+Don't worry!
+We'll begin learning about arrays in the next lesson.

 According to the Mozilla documentation: